ismaelpessa/PyMUSE/docs/tutorial.rst

     cube.get_filtered_image(_filter = 'r')

 _filter can be any of ugriz.
-This method will write a new filtered image that will be usefull to photometry analysis
+This method will write a new filtered image that will be usefull to photometry analysis Available filters: u,g,r,i,z,V,R (The Johnson filters V and R have been slightly reduced  in order to fit the MUSE spectral range)
 Compute kinematics
 ++++++++++++++++++